kaursandhu30/Lesson4/lsesson4.md

 ### 2.1 Checking the Workplace Setup
 - The service provider will begin by examining the entire office environment to understand the wireless requirements.
-- This includes checking current signal levels, identify the weak areas, and noticed any potential interference.
+- This includes checking current signal levels and noticing any potential interference.
 - A plan recommended Access Point locations with coverage maps that must be included.
 - A final report must be submitted which explains the findings and outlines that recommended improvements.